tonyskidmore/terraform-azurerm-vmss-devops-agent/examples/007-aks-agents/README.md

 # Azure Kubernetes Service Agent Pool

 In this example we are creating an AKS hosted pool named `k8s-agents-pool-001`.
+Although this example does not create a VMSS agent pool, it does use the `vmss-bootstrap-pool` to perform the deployment of an AKS cluster and self-hosted agents deployed to the cluster.

 The `demo_environment` pipelines are documented below.